-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core)
+Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+(Core)

 2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Otolaryngology - Head and Neck Surgery or possess qualifications judged acceptable to the Review Committee. ^(Core)
+Subspecialty Physician Faculty Members

+Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Pathology or the American Osteopathic Board of Pathology, or possess qualifications judged acceptable to the Review Committee.
+(Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]
+[Note that while the Common Program Requirements deem certification by a member board of the ABMS or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]